ArtemGrunin/cinema-app/README.md

 ### How to Run and Test
 To run the Cinema-App project, follow these steps:

+- ✅ Download and install JDK 17 for your IDE.
 - ✅ Make sure you have Apache Tomcat and MySQL installed on your system.
 - ✅ Clone the project repository to your local machine.
 - ✅ Configure the database connection parameters in the `resources/db.properties` file.